Do you know what you're really paying for in the cloud?

 Billing and Infrastructure analysis by Revolgy

-If you are little bit lost, no worries, we get you.
-Our FinOps experts provide billing and infra analysis as a service, because the first step to taming the evil expensive beast of the cloud is to understand what it actually eats and how it works inside.
-That's what billing analysis is for.
+If you are a bit lost, no worries, we get you.
+Our FinOps experts provide billing and infra analysis as a service since the first step to taming the evil and expensive cloud beast is understanding what it eats and how it works inside.
+Thats what a billing analysis is for.

 What do you get?

-A detailed analysis of your infrastructure and billing (loads of pages with graphs) with emphasis on the weak spots and gaps.
-You'll also get a set of clear recommendations on how to improve your infrastructure for better cost efficiency.
-By implementing recommendations we provide you with, you will be able to save up to 15% on the total cost of ownership of your infrastructure.
-You can then invest this money into developing your business further or hiring talented developers.
+There’ll also be a set of clear recommendations on how to improve your infrastructure for better cost efficiency.
+By implementing the recommendations we provide you with, you will be able to save up to 15% on the total cost of ownership of your infrastructure.
+You can invest this money into further developing your business or hiring talented developers.

 How is the analysis done?